V42 Release Notes

 API

-New Flow Runs endpoint — We’ve updated our Flow Runs endpoint to allow you to retrieve either the entirety of a flow run’s data or a summary of that data.
+Updated “Monitor a Flow Run” endpoint — We’ve updated our Monitor a Flow Run endpoint to allow you to retrieve a summary of a flow run’s data more efficiently.